aneeshm11/PENGWIN_GC/README.md

 ./test_run.sh
 ```

-the above line can be skipped if you run this below function
+the above line can be skipped if you dont want to test , just run this one below line
 ```
 docker build . \
  --platform=linux/amd64 \